Arakiss/nexlog/README.md

 ## Why deprecated?

 This project suffered from severe versioning issues during its development (version 4.x was accidentally skipped, inconsistent releases, etc.).
-Rather than continuing with a confusing version history, we decided to start fresh with a new package that has:
+Rather than continuing with a confusing version history, I decided to start fresh with a new package that has:

 - Clean version history starting from v1.0.0
 - Improved architecture based on lessons learned